mrowazet/RfidPlayer/README.txt

 RfidPlayer

-This project was inspired on: https://ananords.com/juuke-a-rfid-music-player-for-elderly-and-kids Project realised on Arduino UNO but can be built on another Arduino version with enough number of pins.
+This project was inspired on: https://ananords.com/juuke-a-rfid-music-player-for-elderly-and-kids Project realized on Arduino UNO but can be built on another Arduino version with enough number of pins.
+Circuit made in Draw.io - https://www.diagrams.net

 Description:
 Easy to use and simple to assembly MP3 player that can be connected via AUX to external speakers.
-Tracks are selected based on scanned RFID self-programed card.
+Tracks are selected based on scanned RFID self-programmed card.
 Files with your music are stored on MicroSD card.

 Key features:
 - Play music track specified on encoded RFID card (MIFARE)